TechieTripathi/JS-Mini-Projects/README.md

 4. **Todo_List :** A web project featuring HTML, CSS, and JavaScript with three buttons: "Add Task", "Remove Task", and "Clear All Tasks" for managing tasks dynamically.
 Ideal for beginners learning web development.

-5. **Counter:** A simple web project with three buttons (Decrease, Reset, Increase) using HTML, CSS, and JavaScript.
-Users can interactively decrease, reset, or increase a numeric counter displayed on the screen.
-Ideal for beginners learning web development.

 ## Getting Started